-More information about Vehicle Standards Bulletin 12 national code of practice for rear marking plates (VSB12) is available on the NHVRs website at: www.nhvr.gov.au/vsb12
+More information about Vehicle Standards Bulletin 12 national code of practice for rear marking plates (VSB12) can be found at: www.nhvr.gov.au/vsb12

 Complying with the national heavy vehicle safety standards

 The operator of a heavy vehicle must ensure their vehicle complies with the Australian Design Rules (ADRs) and Heavy Vehicle (Vehicle Standards) National Regulation.
 Using or permitting another person to use a defective heavy vehicle on a road is an offence.